-zulhfreelancer said over 7 years ago on Rails API - Authentication with JWT :
+zulhfreelancer said about 8 years ago on Rails API - Authentication with JWT :

 Thanks Dave for making this video.
 I've question about the login.
 That means, for the very first client request to server, the client actually sending a plain text password.
 Right?
 How secure is that?
 If I'm not mistaken, everything that client sends to server will be show up inside the server logs.
 Please clarify.